 To facilitate administration of the Property, the legal title to the Property as a whole, will be registered in the name of WKGD One, WKGD Two and WKGD Three.
 WKGD One, WKGD Two and WKGD Three will hold such title for the benefit of the Partnership (based on the number of LP Units sold under the Offerings and the corresponding percentage of the beneficial interest purchased by the Partnership) under the terms of the Earn-in Agreement.
 The Partnership will not hold legal title to its percentage undivided interest in the Property and will only hold a beneficial interest therein.
 In addition, under the terms of the Co-Ownership Agreement, the Co-Owners, including the Partnership, are not permitted to register a caveat in respect of their beneficial undivided interest in the Property against the registered title to the Property.
-As a result, the Partnership will not have available to it the protections that would arise from holding legal title to the Property or from registering a caveat against such legal title, to protect its interest in that regard, in accordance with the terms of the Earn-in Agreement and the Co-Ownership Agreement.
+As a result, the Partnership will not have available to it the protections that would arise from holding legal title to the Property or from registering a caveat against such legal title.
+The Partnership must rely on WKGD One, WKGD Two and WKGD Three, as the holders of the legal title, to protect its interest in that regard, in accordance with the terms of the Earn-in Agreement and the Co-Ownership Agreement.